apteanuj/anuj.github.io/_guides/linktogithubcommit.md

 Try [visiting that URL right now](https://github.com/emtilt/emtilt.github.io/edit/master/_guides/linktogithubcommit.md), and you will see the code that generated the text that you are currently reading; you will not see the (older) version of the file shown in the screenshot.
 You would need a different URL to link to the version of the file that existed at that particular historical moment.

 Github has a convenient shortcut command to help with this problem.
 If you press the <kbd>y</kbd> button on your keyboard while on the Github page for a file, the URL will change to a permanent URL for that version of the file.
-For example, while I was on the page shown in the screenshot above, I pressed <kbd>y</kbd> and the URL change to what is seen in the screenshot below:
+For example, while I was on the page shown in the screenshot above, I pressed <kbd>y</kbd> and the URL changed to what is seen in the screenshot below:

 ![Github file view](/images/githublink2.png "Github file view")